sagemath/trac_to_gh/Issue 9373.md

 # Issue 9373: some overhaul in organization of database of common graph generators

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9373

 Original creator: mvngu